JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_PROCESS_BATHY.md

 - We merge the two but retain the extrapolated version in the inner domain and the LSM in the outer domain.
   - Later we apply the operational LSM on the inner domain ahead of Shapiro smoothing when we also apply the LAT.

-### Correct for LAT and apply the operational existing AMM15 mask to the inner domain.
+### Correct for LAT and apply the operational existing AMM15 mask to the inner domain

 EMODNET is explicitly quoted as being referenced to Lowest Astronomical Tide (LAT).
 When we compare EMODNET and GEBCO data it appears that there are regions where they are basically the same